 Both CTR and CTOR show the level of engagement of your audience and, eventually, demonstrate how effective your email campaign is.
 To improve both metrics, resort to the following:

 For a start, a good CTA has to transmit a clear message so that your subscribers can understand what to do and what benefits they will get after acting.
-Use strong command verbs and remember to optimise your CTAs for mobile devices.
+Use strong commanding verbs and remember to optimize your CTAs for mobile devices.
 To find useful ideas, read our article about nine ways to optimise CTA.

 Urban Decay, for example, uses a visible, large CTA button surrounded by a generous amount of white space.
 The button looks great on mobile as well.